Vicsicard/newsletter-3section-app/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email [your-email] or open an issue in the repository.